davestewart/davestewart-content/content/blog/software/workflowy-styling/index.md

 }
 ```

+## Setting up Stylish

+Install from the [Chrome WebStore](https://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe) then open [WorkFlowy](https://workflowy.com).

+On the extension's Action button in the toolbar (or in the extensions dropdown):

+- Click the icon to show the popup
+- Click the 3-dots at the top
+- Click "Create New Style"

+In the page that appears:

+- Paste the CSS code above into the "Code" panel
+- In the "Applies" section, click "Specify"
+- Change "URL" to "URLs on the domain"
+- Type "workflowy.com" (without the quotes) in the next field

+To finish:

+- Hit `Cmd` + `S` to save
+- Close the tab

+Then start underlining!

 ## Addendum

-#### Edit: September 2021
+#### September 2021

-WorkFlowy has released [native highlighting](https://blog.workflowy.com/text-and-tag-colors-are-now-available/) so this hack is no longer needed... though the convenience of using system shortcut keys is not to be underestimated, and some people continue to use it.
+WorkFlowy has released [native highlighting](https://blog.workflowy.com/text-and-tag-colors-are-now-available/) so this hack is no longer needed... though the convenience of using system shortcut keys (you can also use `Shift`+`Cmd`+`H`) is not to be underestimated!

-#### Edit: January 2022
+#### January 2022

 A new project I'm working on takes the idea of hacking WorkFlowy formatting to **a whole new level** by turning WorkFlowy into a [Markdown-compatible word processor](https://twitter.com/dave_stewart/status/1484911995698745347).